warden-protocol/wardenprotocol/docs/docs/build-an-oapp/test/run-a-keychain-from-cli.md

 export KEYCHAIN_ID=2  # replace with the actual keychain ID
 ```

-Create a new key to be used as your Keychain party:
+Create a new key to be used as your Keychain Party:

 ```bash
 export KEYCHAIN_PARTY_NAME=my-keychain-party